ViccccciV/Tianyouwang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Tianyou Wang,a Master student majoring in Robotics（你专业全称看看有没有问题） at the University of Pennsylvania.
 Having majored in intelligent manufacturing and robotics, I have always been passionate about exploring cutting-edge issues in the field of robotics.
 My fascination with 3D computer vision and robot learning grew during my master’s study at the GRASP Laboratory, where I contributed to the ZeroMimic project under Prof. DineshJayaraman’s guidance.
-My research （research interest你看看对不对）  spans various innovative projects, including robotic policy generalization and applied robotics for real-world tasks.
+My research （research interest你看看对不对） includes robotic policy generalization and applied robotics for real-world tasks.
 Recently,I'm developing a project focus on Metric-Scale Human Hand Grasp Generation from Single-View Input for Robotic Manipulation.

 **Research Experience**
 ======